MooersLab/emacs-learning-spiral-hydra/README.md

 The lazy way of using this list is to invoke it at the start of a work session in Emacs.
 We can scan the list as a quick reminder of the keybindings we are trying to master.
-A more robust approach would be to set aside several minutes to enter each keybinding that we are trying to master five or ten times on the keyboard in order to build muscle memory.
+A more robust approach would be to set aside several minutes to enter each keybinding we are trying to master five or ten times on the keyboard to build muscle memory.
-You would unlikely have time to go through the complete list, but this approach is practical when working with 5 to 10 new keybindings daily.
+You would unlikely have time to review the complete list, but this approach is practical when working with 5 to 10 new keybindings daily.
-The goal is to build up the muscle memory of the key bindings on this list.
+The goal is to build the muscle memory of the key bindings on this list.

 After the keybinding is internalized, you can move it to the list of mastered keybindings in another hydra that lists the keybindings you think you have mastered.
-The list of mastered key bindings can be reviewed occasionally to ensure that you have mastered them.
+The list of mastered key bindings can be reviewed occasionally to ensure you have mastered them.
 You invoke this second Hydra by clicking the `km` button: `km` represents `keybindings mastered`.

 You can use the Hydras in the above `learning-spiral-hydra.el` file as templates to make additional Hydras.
-For example, you might want a Hydra that is specific to a particular package or major mode that has a long list of key bindings that you are trying to master.
+For example, you might want a Hydra specific to a particular package or major mode with a long list of key bindings you are trying to master.
 These related key bindings could be stored in a separate Hydra to reduce the clutter of the master Hydra.

 There is a limit to how many key bindings you can display in a Hydra.